-The Beehive is a non-linear experimental documentary produced by Philippa Bateman which explores the unsolved murder of Sydney anti-development campaigner Juanita Nielsen.
-The work examines themes of gentrification, corruption, sex-work, feminism and non-conformist lifestyles.
+The Beehive is a non-linear experimental documentary created by artist Zanny Begg exploring the unsolved murder of Sydney anti-development campaigner Juanita Nielsen.
+The inaugural Artbank + ACMI Commission, the video installation examines themes of gentrification, corruption, sex-work, feminism and non-conformist lifestyles.

 The Beehive is randomly assembled from a reservoir of scripted fictions, documentary interviews and choreographed sequences.
-The software, created by programmer Andy Nicholson, randomly selects a different combination of footage with each viewing.
-The film is continually morphing and evolving, offering different glimpses and interpretations of this infamous true crime.
+The software, created by programmer Andy Nicholson, randomly selects a different combination of footage with each viewing, offering different glimpses and interpretations of this infamous true crime.

-The title of the work, The Beehive is a reference to Juanita Nielsen’s famous hairdo but also serves as an archetypal metaphor used to describe human cities.
+The Beehive's title references Juanita’s famous hairdo but also serves as an archetypal metaphor to describe human cities.
 In classical times the beehive was seen as a hierarchical and densely industrious hub; in pre-Christian symbolism, the beehive was a dark cooperative womb guided by a powerful queen.
 This clash between utilitarian and feminine interpretations of our cities provides a poetic tension that flows through the project.

 Image: Zanny Begg, The Beehive, 2018; courtesy the artist.
-Photograph by Hugh Hamilton.
+Photograph by Sam Droege.

 About Zanny Begg

-Zanny Begg was born in 1972 in Melbourne and now lives and works in Sydney.
-Her practice incorporates film, drawing and installation, with a particular interest in exploring the archaeology of contested history/ies and the architecture of social change.
-This has included working with macro-political themes, such as alter-globalisation protests, and in micro-political worlds, such as with children in prison.
-Begg’s work is often collaborative, having worked with Sydney based producer Philippa Bateman for The Beehive.
+Zanny Begg was born in 1972 in Melbourne and now lives and works in Bulli, near Sydney.
+Her practice incorporates film, drawing and installation, with a particular interest in exploring hidden or contested histories.
+Begg’s work is often collaborative, having worked with Philippa Bateman for The Beehive.